 Most Kenya lodges refer to an all-inclusive (full-board) per person rate, including taxes, and assuming double occupancy.
 A few lodges operate on a half-board rate, and rare ones offer bed & breakfast except city hotels.

-Unfortunately, you probably won’t be able to see all of Kenya in one trip.
+Unfortunately, you probably won’t be able to see all the best places for your first safari in Kenya on one trip; they’re just too many.
 Must-See Parks places in Kenya include Masai Mara National Reserve, Amboseli National Park, Tsavo West, and the Laikipia Plateau.
-The if-you-have-time Parks include Nairobi National Park, Meru National Park, Samburu National Reserve, and Lakes Nakuru and Naivasha.
-Our listing suggested, though, that you research all of them before you make your decision.
+The if-you-have-time Parks include Nairobi National Park, Meru National Park, Samburu National Reserve, Lakes Nakuru, and Naivasha.
+When planning your first safari in Kenya, we advise that you research all of them before you take your pick.

-Masai Mara is a world-renowned wildlife paradise and wildlife photographer’s perfect scene.
+Masai Mara is a world-renowned wildlife paradise and a perfect scene for wildlife photographers.
+It’s the top attraction first-time visitors to Kenya should visit.
 Easily spot large predators such as lion, leopard, cheetah, and Spotted hyena at close quarters all year round.
 The reserve truly blossoms between August and October, when the legendary wildebeest migration – perhaps the world’s most incredible wildlife spectacle – crosses into Kenya from Tanzania.

 Kilimanjaro’s snowcapped peak, massive herds of elephants, and quintessential Kenyan landscape (open plains, acacia woodland, grasslands, bush, and marshland) greet you along the Tanzanian border.
 Amboseli offers excellent African game viewing, second only to Masai Mara.
 It is a common choice for wildlife photography safari in Kenya and a great addition to a Mara migration safari.